j-bill/magnet2torrent/README.md

 1. Fill textfile with magnet links
 2. Execute Script

+## Notes

-*Note: this script will do one magnet link after the other, so older links might take a considerable amount of time until they're done.*
+This script will do one magnet link after the other, so older links might take a considerable amount of time until they're done.

+This script will remove each magnet link after it finished downloading, while it is downloading you can add new links with echo "magnet=?whatever" >> magnetlinks.txt.

+This script will stop as soon as the textfile is empty.